lamps-wg/cms-kyber/draft-ietf-lamps-cms-kyber.md

 When ML-KEM is employed in CMS, the security levels of the different underlying components used within the KEMRecipientInfo structure SHOULD be consistent.

-### KDFs

-#### HKDF
+### Use of the HKDF-based Key Derivation Function

 The HMAC-based Extract-and-Expand Key Derivation Function (HKDF) is defined in {{!RFC5869}}.

 The HKDF function is a composition of the HKDF-Extract and HKDF-Expand functions.

 ~~~
-  KEK = HKDF(salt, IKM, info, L)
+HKDF(salt, IKM, info, L)
   = HKDF-Expand(HKDF-Extract(salt, IKM), info, L)
 ~~~

 HKDF(salt, IKM, info, L) takes the following parameters:

+salt:
-> salt: optional salt value (a non-secret random value).
+: optional salt value (a non-secret random value).
 In this document this parameter is unused, that is it is the zero-length string "".

+IKM:
-> IKM: input keying material.
+: input keying material.
 In this document this is the shared secret outputted from the Encapsulate() or Decapsulate() functions.
 This corresponds to the IKM KDF input from Section 5 of {{!I-D.ietf-lamps-cms-kemri}}.

+info:
-> info: optional context and application specific information.
+: optional context and application specific information.
 In this document this corresponds to the info KDF input from Section 5 of {{!I-D.ietf-lamps-cms-kemri}}.
 This is the ASN.1 DER encoding of CMSORIforKEMOtherInfo.

+L:
-> L: length of output keying material in octets.
+: length of output keying material in octets.
 This corresponds to the L KDF input from Section 5 of {{!I-D.ietf-lamps-cms-kemri}}, which is identified in the kekLength value from KEMRecipientInfo.

-HKDF may be used with SHA2-256 or SHA2-512 {{?FIPS180=NIST.FIPS.180-4}}.
-The object identifiers id-alg-hkdf-with-sha256 and id-alg-hkdf-with-sha512 are defined in {{!RFC8619}} (see {{sec-identifiers}}).
+HKDF may be used with different hash functions, including SHA2-256 or SHA2-512 {{?FIPS180=NIST.FIPS.180-4}}.
+The object identifiers id-alg-hkdf-with-sha256 and id-alg-hkdf-with-sha512 are defined in {{!RFC8619}} (see {{sec-identifiers}}), and specify the use of HKDF with SHA2-256 and SHA2-512 respectively.
 The parameter field MUST be absent when one of these algorithm identifiers is used to specify the KDF for ML-KEM in KemRecipientInfo.

-#### KMAC
+### Use of the KMAC-based Key Derivation Function

 KMAC128-KDF and KMAC256-KDF are KMAC-based KDFs specified for use in CMS in {{!I-D.ietf-lamps-cms-sha3-hash}}.
 Here, KMAC# indicates the use of either KMAC128-KDF or KMAC256-KDF.

 KMAC#(K, X, L, S) takes the following parameters:

+K:
-> K: the input key-derivation key.
+: the input key-derivation key.
 In this document this is the shared secret outputted from the Encapsulate() or Decapsulate() functions.
 This corresponds to the IKM KDF input from Section 5 of {{!I-D.ietf-lamps-cms-kemri}}.

+X:
-> X: the context, corresponding to the info KDF input from Section 5 of {{!I-D.ietf-lamps-cms-kemri}}.
+: the context, corresponding to the info KDF input from Section 5 of {{!I-D.ietf-lamps-cms-kemri}}.
 This is the ASN.1 DER encoding of CMSORIforKEMOtherInfo.

+L:
-> L: the output length, in bits.
+: the output length, in bits.
 This corresponds to the L KDF input from Section 5 of {{!I-D.ietf-lamps-cms-kemri}}, which is identified in the kekLength value from KEMRecipientInfo.
 The L KDF input and kekLength values are specified in octets while this L parameter is specified in bits.

+S:
-> S: the optional customization label.
+: the optional customization label.
 In this document this parameter is unused, that is it is the zero-length string "".

 The object identifier for KMAC128-KDF is id-kmac128 (see {{sec-identifiers}}).